oykupekgoz/oykupekgoz/README.md

 # Hi 👋, I'm Öykü
-A senior computer science student from Sabanci Univeristy/Istanbul/Turkey
+A graduate computer science student from Sabanci Univeristy/Istanbul/Turkey

 ![GitHub followers](https://img.shields.io/github/followers/oykupekgoz?label=Followers&style=social)
 ![GitHub stars](https://img.shields.io/github/stars/oykupekgoz?label=Stars&style=social)

 ## About Me
-- 🔭 I’m currently working on Route Management Project for DFDS company as an intern project.
+- 🔭 I’m currently seeking job oppurtunities mostly on Data, Software Development and AI.
-- 🌱 I’m currently learning Database Management Systems, advance Python and SQL scripts to handle database pipeline.
-My skills mostly originated on Database, Data Science and Machine Learning.
 - 👯 I’m looking to collaborate on AI, Data Science, and Machine Learning projects, as well as exploring new and innovative trends in the tech industry.
 - 💬 Ask me about AI, Data Science, Machine Learning, and the latest trends in technology and innovation.
 - 📫 How to reach me: oykupekgoz@sabanciuniv.edu